MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 #### Install directory

-This is more common for those who use a secondary driver to perform app conversions.
-Make sure the tool knows to look at the secondary driver during conversion.
+This is more common for those who use a secondary drive to perform app conversions.
+If you choose to change the installation location , it changes the root of where all of the files go.
+This means that the MSIX Packaging tool will need to know where all these files go and will be captured during conversion.

 ## Sending feedback